-FY 2022 Report Activities Summary Collaborated with senior-related and health care related companies, organizations and public agencies to increase our ability to advocate for our clients and help all seniors advocate for themselves.
+FY 2023 Report Activities Summary Collaborated with senior-related and health care related companies, organizations and public agencies to increase our ability to advocate for our clients and help all seniors advocate for themselves.
 Provided services to increase access to care for vulnerable seniors and disabled clients.
 Linked underserved clients to needed health care and social service resources.
 Collaborated with other organizations to identify candidates for the training program.
+Provided in-person caregiver training.
 Performance / Impact 100% of home care clients reported an improved quality of life.
-Home care clients reported an overall, average satisfaction rating for excellence in maintaining dignity and quality of service of 95.9%.
-Conducted one caregiver training class with 100% of graduates completing the course with grades exceeding 80%.
-100% of caregiver training graduates achieved increased knowledge, skill, and confidence in serving seniors and disabled adults.
-Hospital's Contribution / Program Expense The total FY22 expense for the Homemaker Care Program was \$328,442.
+Home care clients reported an overall, average satisfaction rating of 96%.
+3 classes were conducted with 100% of caregiver training graduates completing the course with grades exceeding 70%.
+100% of caregiver training graduates achieved increased knowledge, skill and confidence in serving seniors and disabled adults.
+Hospital's Contribution / Program Expense The total FY23 expense for the Homemaker Care Program was \$328,442.
 Of this amount, \$212,369 was client fees and donations, and \$116,073 was contributed by Mercy and Memorial Hospitals.
 Other hospital contributions include program supervision, fundraising support, bookkeeping, and human resources support.
-FY 2023 Plan Program Goal / Anticipated Impact Improving the quality of life for 100% of clients as determined by an annual survey.
-Maintaining a minimum overall satisfaction level of 90% for excellence in maintaining dignity and quality of service as determined by a monthly survey.
-Conduct 4 training sessions with at least 80% of the graduates obtaining final course grades of 70% or more.
+FY 2024 Plan Program Goal / Anticipated Impact Improving the quality of life for 100% of clients as determined by an annual survey.
+Conduct training sessions with at least 80% of the graduates obtaining final course grades of 70% or more.
 Improve the knowledge and skills of 100% of the graduating students as disclosed by a comparison of a pre-course assessment to a post-course examination for each graduate.
+Planned Activities No planned change in activities.

-Social Determinants of Health (Basic Needs Services) Significant Health Needs Addressed Preventive practicesFood insecurityMental health Program Description The Learning and Outreach Centers are located in economically depressed neighborhoods of southeast Bakersfield.
+Social Determinants of Health (Basic Needs Services) Significant Health Needs Addressed Preventive practicesFood insecurityMental health

+Program Description The Learning and Outreach Centers are located in economically depressed neighborhoods of southeast Bakersfield.
 These centers serve as strategic hubs of our community outreach efforts.
 In collaboration with other community service agencies, the centers provide referral services, food, clothing, education, and health screenings to the most vulnerable and needy residents of the community.
 The after school program provides tutoring support five days a week to underserved youth.
 The Art and Spirituality Center provides opportunities to experience the healing benefits that may come from creative expression, meditation, movement, self-reflection, and prayer.
 These experiences promote health and well-being by aiding in physical, mental, and emotional recovery including relieving anxiety and decreasing the perception of pain.
 Population Served The Learning and Outreach Centers serve individuals living in underserved areas of southeast Bakersfield.
 The Art and Spirituality Center programs are available to all in the community who may benefit from healing through creative expression.
 Program Goal / Anticipated Impact Increase access to health and social services to help residents of Kern County stay healthy physically, emotionally and spiritually.
-FY 2022 Report Activities Summary The Learning and Outreach Centers provided basic need services to vulnerable residents living in underserved neighborhoods of southeast Bakersfield.
+FY 2023 Report Activities Summary The Learning and Outreach Centers provided basic need services to vulnerable residents living in underserved neighborhoods of southeast Bakersfield.
 The Art and Spirituality Center offered programs in a variety of artistic classifications, both in-person and virtually, to promote physical, emotional and spiritual healing and well-being.
-Performance / Impact 38,161 individuals were assisted with basic living necessities at the Learning & Outreach Centers.
-100% of Art and Spirituality Center participants reported feeling a general sense of well-being and improved quality of life after completing their workshop(s).
-Hospital's Contribution / Program Expense The total FY22 expense for the Learning and Outreach Centers and the Art and Spirituality Center was \$376,538.
-Of this amount, \$33,416 was grant dollars and donations, and \$343,122 was contributed by Mercy and Memorial Hospitals.
+Performance / Impact The Learning & Outreach Centers served 40,152 clients with basic need services.
+99% of Art and Spirituality Center participants reported feeling a general sense of well-being and improved quality of life after completing their workshop(s).
+Hospital's Contribution / Program Expense The total FY23 expense for the Learning and Outreach Centers and the Art and Spirituality Center was \$430,948.
+Of this amount, \$42,536 was grant dollars and donations, and \$388,412 was contributed by Mercy and Memorial Hospitals.
 Other hospital contributions include program supervision, fundraising support, bookkeeping, and human resources support.